List of Towns on the Outer Banks of North Carolina

-The Outer Banks is a string of sandy barrier island more than 130 miles long that bow out into the Atlantic Ocean and cup the shoreline.
+The Outer Banks is a string of sandy barrier islands more than 130 miles long that bow out into the Atlantic Ocean and cup the shoreline.
 Our islands are filled with watery hideaways where wildlife takes refuge and nature lovers delight, quiet beaches for sport or peace, and history that dates back to America’s beginnings.

-The Outer Banks is steeped in history, dating back 420 years to our 16th century Elizabethan roots as the site of England’s first attempt at colonizing the New World from 1585 to 1587.
+The Outer Banks is steeped in history, dating back 420 years to our 16th-century Elizabethan roots as the site of England’s first attempt at colonizing the New World from 1585 to 1587.

 The year 2003 marked the First Flight Celebration at Wright Brothers National Memorial in Kill Devil Hills, a tribute to Orville and Wilbur’s achievement of mankind’s first powered flight on December 17th, 1903.
 Retrace those 12 seconds that changed the world and get a bird’s eye view of the past.

-The coastal location of The Outer Banks makes it a virtual playground for adventures.
+The coastal location of the Outer Banks makes it a virtual playground for adventures.
 You can take part in bird watching, golf, hang gliding, hiking, windsurfing and fishing in the best angling waters in the world.
 And when it is time for a break, few places offer the rare kind of solitude found at our pristine beaches and wildlife areas.

 Some areas offer easy access to a large number of attractions and restaurants; other parts have nothing but sand dunes and a few homes raised up on wooden stilts.

 Regardless of what town you decide to spend three days to a whole week in, you’re sure to have a relaxing and memorable vacation on the coast of NC.

 Divvied up into sections and listed from north to south, here are all of the towns on the Outer Banks of North Carolina!